-unbrand When I try sudo wsconsctl -m -w scroll.reverse=1
+unbrand When I try sudo wsconsctl -m -w scroll.reverse=1 that reverses the trackpad.

 I just looked at the code, and it looks like that setting only works if you have a Synaptics touchpad.
 Setting it on anything else is useless, so I'll just strike out this first section: